zli117/Orbit/README.md

 Most productivity tools lock you into their workflow.
 OKR Tracker gives you a structured framework — Objectives and Key Results — while letting you define exactly what you track, how you measure it, and what insights you pull from your data.

 - **Your data stays with you.** SQLite database on your own hardware.
 No cloud accounts, no subscriptions, no tracking.
+- **Use it with family and friends.** Multi-user out of the box.
+Everyone gets their own account, and you can share dashboards with each other to stay motivated together.
 - **Works on anything.** Runs on a Raspberry Pi, a NAS, or any machine with Node.js.
 Install as a PWA on your phone for a native app feel.
 - **Built for power users.** Write JavaScript queries against your own data.
 Build custom dashboards.
 Define computed metrics.
 Integrate with Fitbit.
 The system adapts to you, not the other way around.